AnthoLM/CommonModuleProject/README.md

     - Vue.js
     - Python
     - Django

 - [Name 1]
   - School:
   - Short description: [Name 1] is a highly motivated software developer with [X years/months] of experience in [related technology/field].
 [He/She] has a strong understanding of [skill 1], [skill 2], and [skill 3].
 [Name 1] is confident in [his/her] ability to contribute to the project and [looks/is looking] forward to working with the team.
   - Skill levels:
     - Javascript
     - Vue.js
+    - Python
+    - Django

+- Benoit Bonvin
+  - School:
+  - Short description: Benoit is a highly motivated software developer with 2 years of experience in IT.
+He has a strong understanding of Javascript, Python, and PHP.
+Benoit is confident in his ability to contribute to the project and is looking forward to working with the team.
+  - Skill levels:
+    - Javascript
+    - Vue.js